artefactory/artefactory-connectors-kit/CONTRIBUTING.md

 People *love* thorough bug reports.
 I'm not even kidding.

 ## License

-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under its GNU LESSER GENERAL PUBLIC LICENSE.